 Access to CCTV footage

-Any person requesting access to footage can apply to Council by completing the Right to Information/Information Privacy Access Application.
+Any person requesting access to footage can apply to Council by completing the Right to Information or Information Privacy Access Application.

-- camera identification number
+- camera identification number.

-- location of the camera
+- location of the camera.

-- date and time of require footage
+- date and time of required footage.

 If you are party in legal proceedings, there may be other avenues to request the footage.
 For more information visit the Department of Justice and Attorney General.